opencitations/ramose/README.md

  * `sort=<order>(<field_name>)`: sort in ascending (`<order>` set to `"asc"`) or `descending` (`<order>` set to `"desc"`) order the rows in the result set according to the values in `<field_name>`.
 For instance, `sort=desc(date)` sorts all the rows according to the value specified in the field date in descending order.

- * `format=<format_type>`: the final table is returned in the format specified in `<format_type>` that can be either `"csv"` or `"json"` - e.g. `format=csv` returns the final table in CSV format.
+ * `format=<format_type>`: the final table is returned in the format specified in `<format_type>` that can be either `"csv"` or `"json"` (or any other format specified in `#format` field of .hf file) - e.g. `format=csv` returns the final table in CSV format.
 This parameter has higher priority of the type specified through the "Accept" header of the request.
 Thus, if the header of a request to the API specifies `Accept: text/csv` and the URL of such request includes `format=json`, the final table is returned in JSON.

  * `json=<operation_type>("<separator>",<field>,<new_field_1>,<new_field_2>,...)`: in case a JSON format is requested in return, transform each row of the final JSON table according to the rule specified.
 If `<operation_type>` is set to `"array"`, the string value associated to the field name `<field>` is converted into an array by splitting the various textual parts by means of `<separator>`.
 For instance, considering the JSON table `[ { "names": "Doe, John; Doe, Jane" }, ... ]`, the execution of `array("; ",names)` returns `[ { "names": [ "Doe, John", "Doe, Jane" ], ... ]`.
 Instead, if `<operation_type`> is set to `"dict"`, the string value associated to the field name <field> is converted into a dictionary by splitting the various textual parts by means of <separator> and by associating the new fields `<new_field_1>`, `<new_field_2>`, etc., to these new parts.
 For instance, considering the JSON table `[ { "name": "Doe, John" }, ... ]`, the execution of `dict(", ",name,fname,gname)` returns `[ { "name": { "fname": "Doe", "gname": "John" }, ... ]`.